-- 1.G.3.5 Applications shall only be considered for scores recorded on single shot diagrams, or by electronic means, at the following events: - (a) The New Zealand National Outdoor Championships; - (b) The National Championships of any ISSF affiliate; - (c) Any ISSF approved event.
+- 1.G.3.5 Applications shall only be considered for scores recorded on single shot or two shot diagrams and marked electronically, or shot on electronic target systems, from the following: - (a) Any TSNZ Designated Match; - (b) Any event (including Teams Events) held as part of the TSNZ New Zealand National Championship programme, apart from informal fun events; - (c) The National Championship of any ISSF affiliate. - (d) Any ISSF approved event.